COMING SOON

-Miriam Sved is the author of the novels A Universe of Sufficient Size (Picador 2019) and
+Miriam Sved is the author of the novels A Universe of Sufficient Size and

 ‘One of the most convincing and impressive novels about the life of the mind that I have ever seen written in Australia … This is a novel about youth and maths: about friendship, family, hopeless love, intellectual passions, and the long, long shadow of World War II.’